 Letter Quest: Grimm's Journey Remastered is a solid title bringing with it a great word creation game of which we actually rarely see on consoles so that was nice.
 It's a fun game to play with some great brain challenges in coming up with the best words to tackle the enemies in my way.
 It works well combing the RPG elements of getting better abilities or tools to continue with and that was probably the most addicting element.
 There's a good length campaign present and with endless mode you can just keep playing if you'd like.

-Review Done on Letter Quest: Grimm's Journey Remastered for Xbox One
+Letter Quest: Grimm's Journey Remastered Review on Xbox One

 Review Code Provided by Bacon Bandit Games